jpmondet/devnet_training/maths_4_dev_and_networking/transforms.md

   - convolution of functions corresponds to multiplication of the transforms of those functions
   - multiplication of functions corresponds to convultion of the transforms (multiplied by 1/2PI)

+### Laplace Transform

+When Dirichlet conditions are not satisfied, Laplace comes handy.
+The **region of convergence** (the values of ALPHA) must still be specified though.
+Also, the Lplace transform is generally a complex function.

+X(s) = INTEGRAL(x(t)e^(-st)dt) from -INF to +INF (s = ALPHA + jOMEGA)

+The inverse : x(t) = 1/(2.PI.j).
+INTEGRAL(X(s)e^(st)ds) from (ALPHA - jINF) to (ALPHA + jINF)

+Poles : Values for which the transform goes to INF

+Zeroes: Values of s for which the thansform = 0

+The properties of Laplace transform (see the tables) have the same properties as Fourier transform, plus :
+- Integration which correponds to a division by a complex factor in the transform domain
+- Final value theorem : The limit of a function when t tends to +INF corresponds to the limit of sX(s) when s tends to 0.